Work in London as a Paramedic

-With around 5,000 calls a day being received at the dispatch centres, almost 25 percent are immediately life-threatening (Category A), there’s no such thing as a routine job, let alone a ‘normal’ day working with the London Ambulance Service.
+With around 5,000 calls a day to the dispatch centres, almost 25% are immediately life-threatening (Category A), there’s no such thing as a routine job or a ‘normal’ day working with the London Ambulance Service.

-Factor in the world’s busiest airport (Heathrow) on the doorstep of London, the enormous underground train network, the busy tourist sites and the major public and cultural events; you’ll quickly see why LAS places so much emphasis on finding the right people to carry out the vital work that they do.
+Factor in the world’s busiest airport (Heathrow), the enormous underground train network, the busy tourist sites and the major public and cultural events; you’ll quickly see why LAS places so much emphasis on finding the right people to carry out the vital work that they do.

 600 London Paramedics to be hired over the next year